-Turkey: 12,800 police officers suspended
+Turkish police shut down TV station

 Story highlights

+- The station was one of 20 ordered shut by emergency decree last week

-- The number of officers suspended amounts to about 18% of the national police force
+- Turkey has suspended about 18% of the national police force for alleged Gulenist links

-- Turkey is purging institutions of anyone suspected of ties to cleric Fethullah Gulen
+Istanbul (CNN)Dramatic scenes unfolded Tuesday as Turkish police raided a television news station that had been ordered off the air by emergency decree.

+The raid on Istanbul-based IMC TV, an opposition-affiliated, pro-Kurdish channel, came as the station was reporting on the government's closure of another television channel.

 Of the 12,801 suspended police officers, 2,523 of them are ranking officers, Anadolu reports.

-Ankara has accused Gulen, a reclusive cleric who has lived in self-imposed exile in the United States since 1999, of having masterminded the failed coup attempt.

-Gulen, who has a loyal following of supporters in Turkey and across the world, has repeatedly denied any involvement in the July 15 uprising, which left 270 people dead, including 24 accused in the plot.
+Gulen, a reclusive cleric with a loyal following of supporters in Turkey and around the world, has lived in self-imposed exile in the United States since 1999.
+He has repeatedly denied any involvement in the July 15 uprising, which left 270 people dead, including 24 accused in the plot.

 Alleged Gulenists were among 28 mayors dismissed by Turkey's government last month, in a move that sparked protests in a number of towns.

-Other dismissed mayors included those with alleged links to the banned Kurdistan Workers' Party, or PKK.
+Other dismissed mayors included those with alleged links to the banned PKK.

 Turkey has shut down more than 2,000 institutions linked to Gulen, whose movement has founded hundreds of secular co-ed schools, free tutoring centers, hospitals and relief agencies.